Dual-Satellite Connection

 With the Satellite Base Station Sat-IP receiver, you need two base station devices for a dual-satellite setup.
 Also, when launching the Sat-IP client, you need to select the correct receiver by IP address.

-Run the first Sat-IP client and select the correct receiver when prompted:
+With the CLI, run the first Sat-IP client and select the correct receiver when prompted:

 blocksat-cli sat-ip